This post contains affiliate links. Please see our disclosure policy.

-It’s a satisfying and affordable nutrient-packed family meal.
+• It’s a satisfying and affordable nutrient-packed family meal made with pantry stapes.

-These are great with shredded chicken or flaked salmon instead of tuna if that’s what you have at home; So experiment and find your FAVORITE way to make em’!
+• These are customizable with shredded chicken or flaked salmon instead of tuna if that’s what you have at home; So experiment and find your FAVORITE way to make em’!

 4 servings